PowerRangerGIT/Focux-app-official/README.md

 # Focux-app-official
-a focuss app for TDA and TDAH persons
+a focus app for TDA and TDAH persons

 This app was created to help me stop procrastinating, and I hope it helps you too.